On the Asymptotics of Orthogonal Polynomials on Multiple Intervals with Non-Analytic Weights: Dbar deformation

 \subsection{Construction of the global parametrix}

-The value of the so-called Szeg\H{o} function $G(z)$ is that it allows one to replace the jumps $( a_j, b_j)$ with something simpler at the cost of adding to the jumps on $( b_j, a_{j+1})$.
-Define
+The value of the so-called Szeg\H{o} function $G(z)$ is that it allows one to replace the jumps $( a_j ,b_j)$ with something simpler at the cost of adding to the jumps on $( b_j, a_{j+1})$.
+Define\footnote{See Appendix~\ref{a:RS} for the definition of $R(z)$.}

 where the constants $\zeta_j$ are yet to be determined.
 Note that